ocaml/dune/doc/quick-start.rst

 You can then use this library in any other directory by adding ``mylib`` to the ``(libraries ...)`` field.

-Building a Hello World Program in byte-code
+Building a Hello World Program in Bytecode
 ============================================

 In a directory of your choice, write this ``dune`` file: